guidepup/guidepup/README.md

 Head over to the [Guidepup Website](https://www.guidepup.dev/) for guides, real world examples, environment setup, and complete API documentation with examples.

-You can also check out these [awesome examples](https://github.com/guidepup/guidepup/tree/main/examples) to learn how you could use Guidepup in your projects.
+You can also check out these [examples](https://github.com/guidepup/guidepup/tree/main/examples) to learn how you could use Guidepup in your projects.

-Alternatively check out [this project](https://github.com/guidepup/aria-at-tests) which runs several thousand tests to assert screen reader compatibility against [W3C ARIA-AT](https://github.com/w3c/aria-at) test suite.

 ### Basic Navigation